-The weatherproofing performance of the cavity is further enhanced by allowing sufficient air flow into the cavity behind the cladding, so that the pressures on either side of the cladding are similar and creates a pressure equalised cavity.
+The weatherproofing performance is enhanced by the cavity fix system allowing sufficient air flow into the cavity behind the cladding, so that the pressures on either side of the cladding are similar and creates a pressure equalised cavity.
 This feature reduces the risk of moisture and water entering the cavity by means of pressure equalisation and provides a path for any water that does enter the cavity to effectively drain away and evaporate, leaving the building shell dry.